ansible-collections/ansible.windows/docs/ansible.windows.win_reboot_module.rst

    - If a shutdown was already scheduled on the system, :ref:`ansible.windows.win_reboot <ansible.windows.win_reboot_module>` will abort the scheduled shutdown and enforce its own shutdown.
    - Beware that when :ref:`ansible.windows.win_reboot <ansible.windows.win_reboot_module>` returns, the Windows system may not have settled yet and some base services could be in limbo.
 This can result in unexpected behavior.
 Check the examples for ways to mitigate this.
 This has been slightly mitigated in the ``1.6.0`` release of ``ansible.windows`` but it is not guranteed to always wait until the logon prompt is shown.
    - The connection user must have the ``SeRemoteShutdownPrivilege`` privilege enabled, see https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/force-shutdown-from-a-remote-system for more information.
+   - This module is equivalent to using the /f forced option for reboot on a windows host

 See Also